About Judy @judywoodruff

-Broadcast journalist Judy Woodruff is the Co-Anchor and Managing Editor of the PBS NewsHour with Gwen Ifill and Judy Woodruff.
+Broadcast journalist Judy Woodruff is the Anchor and Managing Editor of the PBS NewsHour.
 She has covered politics and other news for more than three decades at CNN, NBC and PBS.

 For 12 years, Woodruff served as anchor and senior correspondent for CNN, where her duties included anchoring the weekday program, "Inside Politics."
 At PBS from 1983 to 1993, she was the chief Washington correspondent for The MacNeil/Lehrer NewsHour.
 From 1984-1990, she also anchored PBS' award-winning weekly documentary series, "Frontline with Judy Woodruff."

 In 2011, Woodruff was the principal reporter for the PBS documentary "Nancy Reagan: The Role of a Lifetime."
 And in 2007, she completed an extensive project on the views of young Americans called "Generation Next: Speak Up.
 Be Heard."
 Two hour-long documentaries aired on PBS, along with a series of reports on the NewsHour with Jim Lehrer, NPR and in USA Today.

 In 2006, Judy was a visiting professor at Duke University's Terry Sanford Institute of Public Policy.
 In 2005, she was a visiting fellow at Harvard University's Joan Shorenstein Center on the Press, Politics and Public Policy.
 From 2006-2013, she anchored a monthly program for Bloomberg Television, "Conversations with Judy Woodruff."

 At NBC News, Woodruff was White House correspondent from 1977 to 1982.
 For one year after that she served as NBC's Today Show Chief Washington Correspondent.
 She wrote the book, "This is Judy Woodruff at the White House," published in 1982 by Addison-Wesley.